danielpersia/danielpersia.github.io/_pages/writing.md

 [Mpala Research Centre- Princeton International](https://international.princeton.edu/mpala)

 Mpala Research Centre is now featured on the Princeton International site.
-Content co-developed by Mpala, Princeton's International Affairs & Operations team, and the Office of Communications.
+This content was co-developed with Mpala, Princeton's International Affairs & Operations team, and the Office of Communications.

 ### Interviews